laravel-enso/tables/README.md

 - `routeSuffix`: optional, string, if given, gets appended to the `routePrefix` param
 - `event`: optional, string, the name of an event that is emitted on click, which allows for custom in-page handling, outside of the table
+- `postEvent`: optional, string, the name of the event that is emitted after the completion of the ajax request (only applies to ajax type of buttons)
 - `action`: optional, string, available options are `router` / `href` / `export` / `ajax`.
 Depending on the chosen options, other parameters could be required
 - `fullRoute`: optional, string, if given, is used independently from the `routePrefix` param